Hailee Steinfeld: 2007–2015: Breakthrough and critical recognition

-2015–2018: Established actress, Haiz and other music endeavors
+2015–2018: Established actress and musical projects

 In July 2015, Steinfeld and singer Shawn Mendes released an acoustic version of Mendes' single, "Stitches".
 The following month, Steinfeld released her debut single, "Love Myself", with Republic Records.
 The song garnered media attention for its empowering message as well as suggestive lyrics that led media outlets to dub the song an "ode to masturbation".
+The song debuted on the Billboard Pop Songs chart at number 27 (peaking at 15), marking the highest debut for a solo female artist on the chart in 17 years, since Natalie Imbruglia's "Torn" in 1998.
 Steinfeld's debut extended play, Haiz (a nickname used by her fans), was released in November 2015.
 Haiz was produced by Mattman & Robin and features co-writers Julia Michaels and Justin Tranter.
 The EP was released to generally positive reviews.
 In February 2016, Steinfeld released a remixed version of "Rock Bottom", as the second single featuring American funk pop band DNCE.
 Steinfeld's next single, "Starving", was released in July 2016 to critical acclaim.
 The song is a collaboration with Grey featuring Zedd and became her biggest hit to date going platinum in Italy, New Zealand, Sweden, United Kingdom and the United States, while also going double platinum in Australia and triple platinum in Canada.

 In September 2016, Steinfeld played the lead role in The Edge of Seventeen, a coming-of-age comedy co-starring Blake Jenner, Woody Harrelson and Kyra Sedgwick, and written and directed by Kelly Fremon Craig.
 The film was released on November 18, 2016, to positive reviews; Steinfeld's performance was praised and earned her a Golden Globe Award nomination.